uob-itservices/as-business-systems-standards/style_guides/pl_sql_repo_structure.md

 All source code repositories should use the following directory structure where files of the relevant types are needed.
 If you do not have any files of a given type, the directory doesn't need to be created.
 For example, a repository with no trigger definitions will not need a *triggers* folder.

-Where your development includes updates in a number of schemas outside of BANDEV, this can be indicated using top level schema folders.
-If all of your code resides in BANDEV, this is not required.
+Where your development includes updates in a number of schemas outside of a single schema, this can be indicated using top level schema folders.
+If all of your code resides in a single schema, this is not required.
+However your deployment scripts and/or TCD must make it clear which schema changes should be applied to.

 ```
 repository_root_folder